ni/nimi-python/docs/nidigital/class.rst

             :param offsets:

                 TDR offsets to apply, in seconds.
-Specify an offset for each pin or channel in the **channelList**.
-If the **channelList** contains pin names, you must specify offsets for each site in the channel map per pin.
+Specify an offset for each pin or channel in the repeated capabilities.
+If the repeated capabilities contain pin names, you must specify offsets for each site in the channel map per pin.